-Never Load or Carry a Loaded Gun Until You Are Ready To Use It into the field or are well settled in a blind.
-Unload before you leave!
+Never Load or Carry a Loaded Gun Until You Are Ready To Use It you leave!

 One of the cardinal rules of shooting safety is to load your gun only when ready to use it - and to unload as soon as you are through.
-A loaded gun has no place in - or near - a car or truck or building.
+A loaded gun has no place in-or near - a car or truck or building.
 Keep your fingers off the trigger while loading or unloading.

-For shotgun shooting, don't load until you've started into the field or a well cattled in a blind the load hafer.
+For shotgun shooting, don't load until you've started into the field or are well settled in a blind.
+Unload before

 Many big game hunters will not chamber a cartridge until they have actually sighted game and decided to shoot.
-This is especially true when hunting from tree
+This is especially true when hunting from tree whose safe operation depends on you.
+Your gun can't think.
+You can.
+Don't load until ready to shoot - and unload as soon as you're done.